 No matter which kind you might have, the cancer will be further categorized in terms of whether it’s spreading to other areas.
 Some cancers are non-invasive, while others might be expanding into the bladder’s wall muscle or the fatty tissue that lines the outside of the bladder.

 Much like other cancers, bladder cancer is staged according to its spread.
-For example, stage 2 is a tumor that has spread to the muscle of the bladder wall, and stage 3 is a tumor that’s now in the fatty tissue.
+In stage 1, cancer has formed and spread to the layer of connective tissue next to the inner lining of the bladder.
+Stage 2 is a tumor that has spread to the muscle of the bladder wall, and stage 3 is a tumor that’s now in the fatty tissue.
 For stage 4 designation, the tumor must be present in some form in the abdominal wall, the pelvic wall, the prostate, or the uterus.